NOTE READ ME FIRST!

-- “I’m not totally convinced you don’t have PCOS. “ —> WTF, am I suppose to do with that info?
-Should I eat less carbs then I’m already eating?
+- “I’m not convinced you don’t have PCOS. “ —> WTF, am I suppose to do with that info?
+Should I eat fewer carbs than I’m already eating?
 Update: I’ve received a lot of questions about carbs.
 I addressed that here.)

 This was around the same time that I know my metabolism was JACKED up because I at some point I started gaining weight at 1200 calories.
-I stopped counting calories and my weight normalized to my high school weight, but it was still a struggle.
-Let me preface something, my weight never dropped below an acceptable range, my body fat percentage was always normal and my BMI was never below 21.
-I didn’t look emaciated and I didn’t feel emaciated, yet my monthly cycle continued to elude me.
+I stopped counting calories, and my weight normalized to my high school weight, but it was still a struggle.
+Let me preface something, my weight never dropped below an acceptable range, my body fat percentage was always healthy, and my BMI was never below 21.
+I didn’t look emaciated, and I didn’t feel emaciated, yet my monthly cycle continued to elude me.